 In my case the user is part of the local group Administrators and i will therefore go with the first solution.

 Now one very important thing to know when you copy the file to C:\Users\\\.ssh\ is that only the Administrators Group and SYSTEM has access to that file.

-So the easiest way i found to do this is to disable inheritance on the folder, copy the file into the folder and then remove the user access to the file(Since my user is part of the local administrators group, he will still have access to the file.)
-The reason we are doing this is that if the file where open to everyone, then all users could just enter a new key into the file and start ssh remoting into the file.
+So the easiest way I found to do this is to disable inheritance on the folder, copy the file into the folder, and then remove the user access to the file(Since my user is part of the local administrator’s group, he will still have access to the file.)
+We are doing this because if the file were open to everyone, then all users could just enter a new key into the file and start ssh remoting into the file.

 So i will start disabling inheritance on the folder:

 $ACL = Get-Acl -Path C:\ProgramData\ssh\ $ACL.SetAccessRuleProtection($true, $true) $ACL | Set-Acl -Path C:\ProgramData\ssh\